-B5.1 Has the country implemented paperless customs declaration for national transit procedures (inbound transit, outbound transit, inland transit)?
+B5.1 Has the country implemented a paperless customs declaration for national transit procedures (inbound transit, outbound transit, inland transit)?

 Among issues faced by transit traders under the current international transit procedure in many countries in the region are: